MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3D-view.md

 The "Show all parents" checkbox will be checked by default.
 If you select an element in the canvas pane and click on **Isolate selected element**, the canvas will only display the element and its parents.

-If you select the "Keep only parents with new stacking context," and click on **Isolate selected element**, the canvas will only display the element and the parents that have a new stacking context. **EXPLAIN NEW STACKING CONTEXT**
+If you select the "Keep only parents with new stacking context," and click on **Isolate selected element**, the canvas will only display the element and the parents that have a new stacking context.

-If you deselect both of the checkboxes and click on **Isolate selected element**, the canvas will only display the element you chose in the first place. need
+If you deselect both of the checkboxes and click on **Isolate selected element**, the canvas will only display the element you chose in the first place.

 At the very bottom of the controls panel, there is the **Hide elements with the same paint order as their parent** toggle.
 Selecting and deselecting the checkbox will reload the elements based on your selection.
 If selected, elements that share paint order will be flattened to the parent.